BTNeandertha1/BTDiablo/README.md

    - Countess has her drop table fixed P8 now is best for not only keys but also Runes
 - Following Bosses can now drop Uber Keys
 - Blood Raven now summons Souls and Has Charger Minions
-- Key Bosses
+- Pandemonium Key Bosses
-   - Blood Raven = Terror
+   - Blood Raven
-   - Countess = Terror
+   - Countess
-   - The Smith = Terror
+   - The Smith
-   - Radament = Hate
+   - Radament
-   - The Summoner = Hate
+   - The Summoner
-   - Hephasto = Hate
+   - Hephasto
-   - Izual = Destruction
+   - Izual
-   - Nihlathak = Destruction
+   - Nihlathak
-   - Snapchip Shatter = Destruction
+   - Snapchip Shatter
 - Ubers Updated
    - Mephisto Drops a Standard of Heros
    - Diablo Drops a Standard of Heros
    - Baal Drops a Grand Charm
 - Swarms in Forgotten Sands Physical Resistance reduced to 60% (was 99%)
 - Succubus Birds in Matron's Den have their damage halfed
-- Lilith Also Drops a Destruction Key!
+- Lilith Also Drops a Pandemonium Key!

 ## Elites
 - 2x Aura Range